Nursing - BSN, Traditional BSN

-The traditional track requires the successful completion of prerequisite coursework prior to beginning upper division courses.
-College counselors will be able to advise students regarding equivalencies to common course numbers.
-Information is also available regarding courses at www.tccns.org and through the Texas A&M Transfer Course Equivalency web page.
+The traditional BSN track requires the successful completion of prerequisite coursework prior to beginning upper-division courses.
+Academic advisors will be able to advise students regarding equivalencies to common course numbers.
+Information is also available regarding courses at www.tccns.org and through the Texas A&M Transfer Course Equivalency.

-- minimal academic history of repeats, withdraws or failures; and
+- Academic history of limited repeats, withdraws, or failures.

 Internal Transfer Applicants

-An Internal Transfer Applicant is a current Texas A&M University undergraduate in a non-nursing major who meets specific requirements to apply to the upper division sequence in Nursing.
-Meeting requirements does not guarantee admission, it only allows a student the opportunity to apply for a seat.
+An Internal Transfer Applicant is a current Texas A&M University undergraduate in a non-nursing major who meets specific requirements to apply to the upper division course sequence in Nursing.
+Meeting requirements does not guarantee admission but allows a student the opportunity to apply for entry to the nursing program.

-Students must submit the application available through the CON website no later than the published deadline in the term in which they are applying.
+Students must submit the application no later than the published deadline in the term in which they are applying.
 Note: All academic information included on the application must be posted to and appear in a student's official record at Texas A&M.

 External Transfer Applicants